cyril-git-h/unsophisticated-react-shop/README.md

-Desktop-only shop set up with create-react-app, re-upload
+Desktop-only shop set up with create-react-app, re-upload.

+Still in development.